35+ Top Blogging Statistics For 2023: The Definitive List

 Let’s start by taking a look at some of the most important blogging statistics.

 500 million is a conservative ballpark estimate, given that there were 496 million blogs on Tumblr alone as of April last year.
-And that’s not even counting all the Wix, WordPress, and Blogger blogs on the internet.
+And that’s not even counting those running on other blogging platforms such as Wix, WordPress, and Blogger.

 The takeaway: Yes, the blogging space is definitely saturated at this point, but there’s always room for more.
 It’s still possible to carve out your own space in the market if you find the right niche and consistently create high-quality content.